-First you’ll review Hilbert spaces, before spending some time studying infinite-dimensional operators, notably the unilateral shift and multiplication operators, as well as basic concepts.
-You’ll then consider the criteria for invertibility of self adjoint operators, leading to the spectral theory of such operators.
+First, students will review Hilbert spaces, before spending some time studying infinite-dimensional operators, notably the unilateral shift and multiplication operators, aswell as basic concepts.
+They will then consider the criteria for invertibilityof self-adjoint operators, leading to the spectral theory of such operators.

-The aim of this course is to develop an analytical and axiomatic approach to the theory of probabilities.
+The aim of this module is to develop an analytical and axiomatic approach to the theory of probabilities.

-You’ll consider the notion of a probability space, illustrated by simple examples featuring both discrete and continuous sample spaces.
-You’ll then use random variables and the expectation to develop a probability calculus, which is applied to achieve laws of large numbers for sums of independent random variables.
-You’ll also use the characteristic function to study the distributions of sums of independent variables, applying the results to random walks and to statistical physics.
+Students will consider the notion of a probability space, illustrated by simple examples featuring both discrete and continuous sample spaces.
+They will then use random variables and the expectation to develop a probability calculus, which is applied to achieve laws of large numbers for sums of independent random variables.
+Finally the characteristic function will be used to study the distributions of sums of independent variables, applying the results to random walks and to statistical physics.

-You’ll have the opportunity to explore the concepts of R-module and group representations, and the main results pertaining to group representations, as well as learning to handle basic applications in the study of finite groups.
-You’ll also develop your skills in performing computations with representations and morphisms in a selection of finite groups.
+In this module students will learn the basics of ordinary representation theory.
+Students will have the opportunity to explore the concepts of R-module and group representations, and the main results pertaining to group representations, as well as learning to handle basic applications in the study of finite groups.
+They will also develop their skills in performing computations with representations and morphisms in a selection of finite groups.

 Stochastic calculus is a theory that enables the calculation of integrals with respect to stochastic processes.
 This module begins with the study of discrete-time stochastic processes, defining key concepts such as martingales and stopping times.
 This then leads on to the exploration of continuous-time processes, in particular, Brownian motion.